5 to go

 5 to go is a Romanian coffee chain founded in Bucharest in 2015 by Radu Savopol and Lucian Bădilă.
-The brand quickly gained popularity due to its unique pricing strategy, initially offering all items for a fixed price of 5 RON (Romanian Leu), which translates to approximately €1 or $1.20.
+The brand quickly gained popularity due to its unique pricing strategy, initially offering all items for a fixed price of 5 RON (Romanian leu), which translates to approximately €1 or $1.20.
 This approach made specialty coffee and a variety of other products accessible to a wider audience.

 History

 The first 5 to go café opened in February 2015 in Bucharest.
 The concept was developed to cater to the fast-paced lifestyle of urban residents, providing high-quality coffee and snacks at an affordable price.
-Within a short period, the chain expanded rapidly due to its successful business model and strong customer demand.
+The chain expanded rapidly due to its successful business model and strong customer demand.

 Expansion

 By 2020, 5 to go had grown to over 150 locations, not only in Bucharest but also in other major Romanian cities, making it one of the largest coffee chains in the country.
 The expansion included both company-owned and franchise-operated stores.
 The brand's growth strategy focused on maintaining low prices while ensuring quality and consistency across all outlets.

-As of 2024, 5 to go operates over 650 branches, extending its reach beyond Romania with several new locations in Hungary.
-Additionally, the company plans to enter the Slovakian and Bulgarian markets in 2024.
+As of 2024, 5 to go operated over 650 branches, extending its reach beyond Romania with several new locations in Hungary.
+The company planned to enter the Slovakian and Bulgarian markets in 2024.
 This international growth marks a significant milestone for the brand, showcasing its appeal and adaptability in new markets.